 Do I need to upload a prescription?

-However The TGA recommends a copy of your prescription to be enclosed with the package the product is sent in, but this is not a requirement.
+Yes please.
+The TGA recommends a copy of your prescription to be enclosed with the package the product is sent in, this is has now become a requirement.

 Will I have to upload a prescription each time?